Tuesday 8th March 2016

 It was, she said, 100 years since suffragettes marched on Trafalgar Square from Londons East End, and, although great strides in gender parity had been made, there was still much to do.

 In particular, Claire drew attention to statistics that showed that men are twice as likely to receive funding for their businesses, ambitious or entrepreneurial ventures.
 She said part of the problem is that there are not enough female investors on the other side of the table who can relate to the entrepreneurs and those business.
 Understand.
 And the media fails to portray the many female role models to show the path for aspirant entrepreneurs after all, so few of them look like Richard Branson!

 Claire spoke briefly about Fin4Fem a programme she launched that evening, that is looking to empower investment-ready female-run business to source capital.
 It is a short course and pitch event which is planned to run regularly.

 Overall, she remarked, there needed to be more equality for women in business.
-Unfortunately, professional women still suffer from a pay gap, a lack of diverse leadership teams, unconscious bias, and a lack of flexibility and support for mothers, whom need better support retaining their positions and returning to work.
+Unfortunately, professional women still suffer from a pay gap, a lack of diverse leadership teams, unconscious bias, and a lack of flexibility and support for mothers, many of whom need better support retaining their positions and returning to work.

 Claire mused that she was asked to present formally on a topic of relevance to modern business – then outlined the following common characteristics of the modern entrepreneur: